 The variable component of the remuneration package is mainly in the form of cash-based variable bonuses which reward employees that commensurate with the performance of the Company.
-The performance-related variable cash bonus pool is computed based on guidelines approved by the Executive Resource and Compensation Committee.
-There were no share-based awards under long-term incentive scheme during the financial year ended 31 December 2021.
+The performance-related variable cash bonus pool is computed based on quidelines approved by the Executive Resource and Compensation Committee.
+As such, the remuneration framework for key management personnel presently composed of short-term incentives, with a differentiated mix of fixed and variable compensation components for material risk takers and control functions.
+There were no share-based awards under long-term incentive scheme during the financial year ended 31 December 2022.